The Pattern

 I love the people at Amazon.
 Brilliant, hardworking, good humans.
 But the machine is slowing down.
 Apple without Jobs.
 Amazon without Bezos.
 Big Tech struggles to innovate without founders at the helm.
 The same vulnerability they exploited in the 2000s?
 They have it now.

 AI is the new catalog.
+The new film chemistry.
+The new “You Will” commercial.
 The founders who grab it will be the next Amazon.
-The companies that committee-meeting their way through this window will be the next Sears.
+The companies that committee-meeting their way through this window will be the next Sears, the next Kodak, the next AT&T—brilliant people who saw the future and still couldn’t build it.